-This course conforms to the Richmond University Standard Assessment Norms approved at Academic Council on June 28, 2012.
+This course conforms to the University Assessment Norms approved at Academic Board.

-Teaching Methods
+Teaching Methods:

 Weekly sessions will be divided between lectures and seminars.
 Lectures will offer an overview of the key theories and concepts, alongside with a critical perspective.
 Seminars will be the occasion for students to engage in developing their own group project.
 Students are expected to read the corresponding chapters in the course textbook before each session.
 Portal will be used to upload lecture notes and other essential course-related information